7 Things I Swore I’d Never Do As a Parent (But Totally Did) - Baby Chick

 2. Junk Food

 Before I had kids, I swore I would feed them nothing but organic, homemade food and snacks.
-I even bought the biggest, baddest baby food maker and all the accessories.
-My homemade baby food making days lasted one whole week.
+I even bought the largest, most advanced baby food maker and all its accessories.
+My homemade baby food-making days lasted one whole week.
 After that nonsense, I took the “easy” way out and implemented baby-led weaning (the best method for introducing solids, in my opinion).

 As my kids got older and wanted to try new things, I still felt very strongly about not giving them any processed food.
 But then, I caved and gave them graham cracker cookies.
 And once I was on the slippery slope of easy, grab-and-go junk food, there was no going back.

-I still do my best to ensure my kids eat healthy, well-balanced, whole foods-based meals.
-But I am not ashamed to say my freezer is full of nuggets and my pantry is loaded with granola bars—the organic kind.
+I still do my best to ensure that my kids eat healthy, well-balanced, whole-foods-based meals.
+However, I am not ashamed to say that my freezer is full of nuggets and my pantry is stocked with granola bars—the organic kind.

 3. Co-Sleep